 Daily, owners correspond with clients, coordinate future projects, and perform much of our business related activities outside of the hours worked in the field.
 Owners also frequently work over 30 hours in the field, because we love what we do.
 These are some of the ways we serve our staff who do not share ownership in the company.
 We are working to provide all staff the best quality of life possible.
 This also benefits our customers, because people show up to work refreshed and ready to work each day.
 Hours of operation for field work are generally 9:00 AM to 12:00 PM, and 12:30 PM to 3:30 PM.
 Since we work short periods in the morning and afternoon, we do not take official breaks other than lunch.
 Our scheduled work meets the guidelines set for state and federal employment laws.

 Another benefit that we’ve recently added is that JOAT makes lunch daily that arrives to our job site(s) by 12:00 PM each work day.
 We make sure to know what everyone likes to eat, and whether they have any food dislikes or special meal needs.
 It’s not a benefit if you can’t eat what arrives to the job site.
 Whoever chooses to eat lunch at JOAT, sits down together for 30 minutes to one hour, eats lunch, visits, and go we back to work.
 This is not mandatory.
 Staff are free to run errands, eat lunch elsewhere, or do whatever they like for one hour plus or minus.
-JOAT provides each employee a time tracker application that allow staff members to clock in and out as needed for each job.
+JOAT provides each employee a time tracker application that allows staff members to clock in and out as needed for each job.
 There are no rigid guidelines other than lunch being on site and available at noon.
 This benefit first started in April 2020.

 JOAT does not use titles.
 All participants are referred to as “staff”.
 We are small enough that people working in our organization know who owns the company.
 Even as we grow, this remains an unimportant matter.
 We don’t care how long you’ve been working in our organization, at JOAT you may expect to be treated with the same respect as anyone in our organization.